fuzzygroup/blog/_posts/2016-10-01-aws-tutorial-11-an-ansible-role-for-installing-aws-cloud-watch-monitoring-on-ubuntu.md

 More on the Ansible Vault is available on the [docs.ansible.com site](http://docs.ansible.com/ansible/playbooks_vault.html).

+The vars file needs to look something like this:

+    ec2_access_key: "foo"
+    ec2_secret_key: "bar"

+Obviously these would be replaced with real values.
+By storing this file in rolename/vars/main.yml location and format, Ansible knows to load this file automatically when the role is executed.

 # The ansible.cfg file

 You may, or may not, need a ansible.cfg file.
 This is an ASCII file that defines how to handle ssh connectivity.
 Here's mine: